Need Help?

 There may be various tax and legal (from restrictions on title, lease prohibitions to planning issues) implications when letting out your property.
 You should always seek the advice of a solicitor and accountant before letting out your property.

-If your property is leasehold, the lease may prohibit you from letting or require that you to have a license to do so from the freeholder.
-If such terms are not adhered to you may be in violation of your covenants under the lease.
+Should the tenure of your property be leasehold, the provisions in the lease may prevent you from letting or require that you to have a license to do so from the freeholder.
+If such terms are not adhered to you may be in violation of the lease.
 This could trigger the freeholder commencing forfeiture proceedings.